ESIPFed/data-help-desk/docs/how_to/volunteer_guidelines.md

 has_toc: false
 ---

+TODO: copy content from google doc into this web page

 # Create Volunteer Guidelines

 Support your volunteers by writing out guidelines and tips to help them prepare